MobilityData/GTFS_Schedule_Best-Practices/README.md

 A whole integer increase is used for breaking changes (MAJOR changes).
 A decimal increase is used for non-breaking changes (MINOR changes or patches).

-Breaking changes may include:
+Breaking changes include:
 - Removing or changing a Best Practice.

-Non-breaking changes may include:
+Non-breaking changes include:
-- Adding Best Pracitces.
+- Adding Best Practices.
 - Modifying documentation language that clarifies semantics or structure.

 ## License